banner svg (1)

 • Follow swaddling recommendations

-When families enroll their children in your care, give them handouts on what safe sleep policies are used at your center to reassure them that their children are properly and safely cared for.
-The California Childcare Health Program's safe sleep policy document is a good example of a handout that can be placed around the facility and given to families.
+When families enroll their children in your care, give them handouts on what safe sleep policies are used at your program to reassure them that their children are properly and safely cared for.
+This safe infant sleep infographic from the National Institute for Children's Health Quality (NICHQ) is a good example of a handout that can be placed around your facility and given to families.
 It's helpful in training staff, reminding them of best practices, and educating new parents on policies to implement at home for the safety of their children.

 Sleep aids are defined as objects (including a child's own body parts) that can help facilitate sleep in a child's sleeping environment without the assistance of their parent, caregiver, or childcare provider.
 And while it's recommended to avoid placing any items in an infant's crib, safe sleep aids specifically can help promote a quality sleeping environment, such as: